pyrovski/wrtbwmon/README.md

 Modified from https://code.google.com/p/wrtbwmon/.

 ## New features
+ - "User" column has mouseover text containing MAC and IP addresses
  - "First seen" and "Total" columns in usage table
  - Monitoring of locally generated traffic on a per-interface basis
  - `remove` function to delete `iptables` rules